wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     </PingAISecurityHandler>
    ```

-## Modes of Operation
+## Modes of operation
-To integrate this feature to WSO2 API Manager, a custom handler is implemented with the handleRequest and handleResponse methods.
-For every request, WSO2 gateway will send two sideband calls to ASE.
-First one is to analyze the metadata (Endpoint: ASE/request).
+WSO2 has implemented a custom handler with the handleRequest and handleResponse methods in iorder to integrate this feature with WSO2 API Manager.
+For every request, WSO2 Gateway sends two sideband calls to the API Security Enforcer (ASE).
+The first one is to analyze the metadata (Endpoint: ASE/request).
 The second one is to pass the status of the overall request after connecting to the backend (EndPoint: ASE/response).
-Second sideband call is mainly for the learning mode of AI Engine.
+The second sideband call is mainly for the learning mode of the AI Engine.

 There are three modes of operation when implementing the extension.
-1. Sync Mode
+* Sync Mode
-2. Async Mode
+* Async Mode
-3. Hybrid Mode
+* Hybrid Mode

 The difference with all these modes is only with the first sideband request.
 The second sideband request will be asynchronous in all three modes.

-### Sync Mode
+### Sync mode
-In the sync mode, first sideband call is sent synchronously to the request dataflow.
-Depends on the ASE response, the handler will allow each request to connect the backend.
+In the sync mode, the first sideband call is sent synchronously to the request data flow.
+Depending on the ASE response, the handler will allow each request to connect to the backend.

-This is a thread blocking call and every request will wait until the ASE respond.
+As this is a thread blocking call, every request will wait until the ASE responds.

    **Total time  =~0.2ms + ASE Sideband call time**

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/syncFlow.png)

-### Async Mode
+### Async mode
-In this mode, both sideband calls are sent asynchronously.
+In this mode, both the sideband calls are sent asynchronously.
 There is a cache which records the response of each request sent to ASE.

-Since the metadata set of each client request is unique to the client (with the authorization header), the cache will record ASE response with the metadata.
-Metadata will be hashed with MD5 and the hash code is used as the key.
+As the metadata set of each client request is unique to the client (with the authorization header), the cache records the ASE response with the metadata.
+The metadata is hashed with MD5 and the hash code is used as the key.

 **Total time = < 0.2ms**

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/asyncFlow.png)

 **Important:**
-*There is a slip rate as the requests received until the first cache update will be forwarded to the backend without monitoring.*
+*There is a slip rate because the requests received until the first cache update is forwarded to the backend without monitoring.*

-### Hybrid Mode
+### Hybrid mode

-In this mode, if an ASE response for the metadata is not present in the cache, the thread will be blocked and the sideband call to ASE will be sent synchronously.
-With its response, the cache will be updated and depends on the response, the request will be processed.
+In this mode, if there is no ASE response for the metadata in the cache, the thread is blocked and the sideband call to the ASE is sent synchronously.
+The cache is updated with the response and the request will be processed depending on the reponse.

-The next request of the same client will be handled according to the cached response and later cache will be updated asynchronously.
+The next request of the same client will be handled according to the cached response.
+However, later on the cache will be updated asynchronously.

-Requests until the first cache update will be handled in the sync mode and after that, it will be handled in async mode.
+Requests until the first cache update is handled in sync mode and after that it will be handled in async mode.

-For the cache, there is an expiry time for each record which is 15 mins after the last cache update.
+Each record in the cache has an expiry time, which is 15min from the last cache update.

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/hybridFlow.png)